-Near the top of the program there is a

-text field labeled "Server name:" You should type the name of our server, cortland.cs.williams.edu, into this field.
+Near the top of the program there is a text field labeled "Server name:" You should type the name of the server to which we want to send packets, cortland.cs.williams.edu, into this field.

+When a packet arrives at a server machine, the machine needs some way to figure out which program should be expected to process and respond to the packet.
 A single machine might be running several different server programs at the same time.
-For example, cortland.cs.williams.edu is constantly running a POP server program, an SMTP server program, and an HTTP (web) server.
+For example, cortland.cs.williams.edu is constantly running a POP server program, an SMTP server program and an HTTP (web) server.
 When this machine receives a packet it needs a way to decide which of these three programs is the intended destination for the packet.
 This is accomplished by associating a standard "port number" with each protocol.